Shard/rails-demo/README.md

 # AWS Deployment
 Deployments are handled by Github Actions and Terraform.
 The target is AWS Cloud.

-When a new commit is pushed to `master` and all required CI steps pass, a container artifact will be published to the github container registery and a terraform plan will be generated.
+When a new commit is pushed to `master` and all required CI steps pass, a container artifact will be published to the github container registry and a terraform plan will be generated.

 During this time the plan step can be inspected to see all the changes that will be made and the container will be available under [packages](https://github.com/Shard/rails-demo/pkgs/container/rails-demo).
 Once the [deployment](https://github.com/Shard/rails-demo/deployments) has been approved the plan will be applied to AWS.